 If I time your race, you have to provide finish line helpers.
 2 helpers for very small races and 4 for 200.
 I have done 400 with cards in a 5K but it took about 12 volunteers and 2 pre-race meetings to do it.
 Also, you will be asked to provide a spreadsheet of runner First Name, Last Name, Age and Gender.
 You need to have this for registrant check-in anyway.

 Speedy Results: As of mid-June 2017, 4 out of the last 5 races I timed were done without having runners fill out a card.
+(And as this is being written in September, I am waffling and going back to cards because that extra layer of information (bib numbers) that has to be correct, HASN’T BEEN.)
 Having a runner fill out a card has some big advantages.

 The runner instantly knows his or her overall place.

 Checking card info against the database catches typos.

 There is a permanent record of finish order.

 The computer updates place every time a FINISHER is entered.

 The race director can start doing awards in sequential order of finish